PHANTOM-Platform/Monitoring/Monitoring_server/README.md

 ## Installation of other components
 This section assumes that you've successfully installed all required dependencies as described in the previous paragraphs.

 To ease the installation and preparation process, there is one shell script provided, which downloads and installs all the dependencies and packages.
 Installs Elastic-Search 2.4.0 and Nodejs 9.4.0.
-Please choose the appropiate shell scripts depending on your Operating System be intel-32 or inte-64 bits:
+Please choose the appropiate shell scripts depending on your Operating System :

+Shell script for Intel-x86 32bits (tested on Ubuntu):

 ```bash
 bash setup-server-x86-32.sh
 ```

-or
+or the Shell script for Intel-x86 64bits (tested on Ubuntu):

 ```bash
 bash setup-server-x86-64.sh
 ```

-or
+or the Shell script for Armv7l 64bits (tested on Raspbian):

 ```bash
 bash setup-server-armv7-64.sh